-Supervision promotes and facilitates reflective critical analysis of professional services provided and the development of professional identity and skills.
+- 5. Supervision (e.g., didactic and practical training in supervision, including the opportunity to supervise graduate students, such as a student in professional psychology who is completing a practicum at the same organization).
+Any supervision provided by a resident is itself supervised by the resident's supervisor(s).
+The Accreditation Panel acknowledges and supports training programs that allow residents with appropriate experience to supervise practicum students.
+It is necessary, however, that the residents providing such supervision receive supervision from a doctoral-level, registered psychologist specifically for this activity. - D. Professional practice within the discipline both informs and is informed by science.
+The way in which science and practice are integrated within the program is evident to residents and affords them research and scholarship opportunities. - E. SUPERVISION: Supervision promotes and facilitates reflective critical analysis of professional services provided and the development of professional identity and skills.
 Supervision takes place within a collaborative and respectful supervisor-supervisee relationship.
-Supervision is regularly scheduled and provided at the minimum rate of four hours per week for full-time residents; at least three of which are individual supervision.
-The three individual hours are directed towards the supervision of the psychological service provided by the resident directly to clients.
-The fourth hour can be directed towards any other training or service-related activity, including group supervision.
-Psychological service is defined as either time directly spent interviewing, assessing, or intervening with clients or time spent indirectly in activities related to client care (e.g., progress/session notes, report writing, etc.) All four hours of supervision are provided by supervisors who are registered, doctoral prepared and experienced psychologists, registered within their jurisdiction of practice, and deemed competent to provide the kind of psychological service for which they are providing supervision to residents.
-In addition, supervisors meet all other qualifications as described in Standard IV.D and IV.E.
+Supervision is regularly scheduled and provided at the minimum rate of 4 hours per week for full-time residents, at least 3 of which are individual supervision.
+The 3 individual hours are directed towards the supervision of the psychological service provided by the resident directly to clients.
+The 4th hour can be directed towards any other training or service-related activity, including group supervision.
+Psychological service is defined as either time directly spent interviewing, assessing, or intervening with clients or time spent indirectly in activities related to client care (e.g., progress/session notes, report writing, etc.).
+All 4 hours of supervision are provided by supervisors who are registered, doctoral-prepared, and experienced psychologists, registered within their jurisdiction of practice and deemed competent to provide the kind of psychological service for which they are providing supervision to residents.
+In addition, supervisors meet all other qualifications as described in Standards IV.D and IV.E.